kisswiki/kisswiki/src/00other/cli.md

 Backspace   go back

+n   Order by filename (press again for descending order)

+s   Order by filesize (press again for descending order)

 d   Delete the selected file or directory.
 An error message will be shown when the contents of the directory do not match or do not exist anymore on the
            filesystem.